Simplicial Embeddings Improve Sample Efficiency in Actor-Critic Agents: Empirical Evaluation

 \paragraph{Proximal Policy Optimization Algorithm.} To evaluate the generality of SEM beyond off-policy methods, we integrate it into PPO~\citep{schulman2017proximal}, a popular on-policy method, using the CleanRL implementation~\citep{huang2022cleanrl}.
-We evaluate SEM on two distinct benchmarks, IsaacGym for continuous control and the ALE \citep{bellemare2013arcade} for pixel-based discrete control in Atari games.
+We evaluate SEM on two distinct benchmarks, Isaac Gym for continuous control and the ALE \citep{bellemare2013arcade} for pixel-based discrete control in Atari games.
 In both domains, SEM improves PPO by accelerating convergence and increasing final returns.
 The per-environment learning curves are shown in \autoref{fig:atari_env_learnigcurves}.
-Aggregate results are summarized in \autoref{fig:aggregate_performance2}, with the left panel showing performance gains on the Atari-10 suite and the middle panel showing improvements on the IsaacGym tasks.
+Aggregate results are summarized in \autoref{fig:aggregate_performance2}, with the left panel showing performance gains on the ALE suite\footnote{For the SEM module, we use $L=128$ and $V=4$ when evaluating ALE games \citep{bellemare2013arcade} with PPO, whose penultimate fully connected layer has dimensionality 512.}, and the middle panel showing improvements on the Isaac Gym tasks.
 These results demonstrate that SEM’s benefits are not limited to TD3-style critics but extend to policy-gradient methods and vision-based RL, underscoring its broad applicability.

-\paragraph{Multitask and Offline-to-online Deep RL.} Recent work by \citet{joshi2025benchmarking} introduced a large-scale benchmark for multi-task reinforcement learning (MTRL) in robotics.
-Implemented in IsaacGym, this benchmark comprises over seventy robotic control problems spanning both manipulation and locomotion, with subsets such as MT50 focused on manipulation.
-We compare FastTD3~\citep{seo2025fasttd3} to its SEM-augmented variants (+SEM).
-As shown in \autoref{fig:offline2online} (\emph{right}), +SEM improves sample efficiency, achieving faster learning and higher returns within the same training budget.